 Although under CDM 2007, duties applied to every project, some projects (non-notifiable and domestic) were exempt from many of the CDM requirements.
 However, this is no longer the case under CDM 2015.

 Under CDM 2015, even if your project is non-notifiable, you must still comply with all the CDM duties (other than the duty to notify the HSE).
 Although every construction project needs to comply with CDM, not every project needs to be notified to the HSE.

-If a project has only one contractor involved (no other contractors or subcontractors at any stage of the project) then the roles of Principal Designer and Principal Contractor don’t need to be appointed.
+If a project has only one contractor involved (no other contractors or subcontractors at any stage of the project) then the roles of principal designer and principal contractor don’t need to be appointed.

-However, the sole contractor then takes on additional duties such as the requirement to produce the Construction Phase Plan and carry out site inductions etc. The duties that would usually be carried out by the Principal Contractor.
+However, the sole contractor then takes on additional duties such as the requirement to produce the construction phase plan and carry out site inductions etc. The duties that would usually be carried out by the principal contractor.

-And what about domestic projects?
+What about domestic projects?
 Does CDM 2015 apply to those?

 Domestic clients get some exemptions, they are not expected to be familiar with the regulations.
 But CDM still applies to the project itself and the rest of the project team.

 Everyone else on the project team, contractors and designers must apply the duties of CDM 2015 in full.
 Some client duties will even be transferred to other members of the team, and some appointments made automatically and without warning!